roytang/blog/content/post/2019/05/wheel-of-time-new-spring/index.md

 - wheel of time
 title: 'Wheel of Time: New Spring'
 type: post
-reviews:
-- media: books
-  title: "Wheel of Time: New Spring by Robert Jordan"
 ---

 Since I was going to be taking a long trip in a month, I was looking for some books to read on the plane and in airports and whatnot while waiting.
 I settled on a re-read of Robert Jordan's Wheel of Time series, a pretty good time for it since by next year we may have a TV series from Amazon (hopefully better than Game of Thrones).
 Side note: Wheel of Time is also why I'm not optimistic that GRRM can finish ASoIaF in just two more books - Jordan took forever and died before he could finish WoT and even Sanderson who took over needed an additional three books to finish the saga.